 Cyber threats and attacks may affect our reputation and business operations.
 The Group has a policy in relation to use of computer, email and social media usage in place since 2006 which has been regularly updated in light of the latest changes.
-Training on various information security awareness is provided to directors and staff regularly.
+During the year, training on information security awareness was provided to directors and staff by an external consultant.
 In addition, the Group has implemented protective measures for the security of our network and Information Technology ("IT") systems, and monitors suspicious cyber activities with the assistance of external IT consultants.